 6. Keep mashed potatoes warm in a slow cooker.

-7. Grate butter for easy mixing when making biscuits or pie crust.
+7. Grate butter for easy mixing when making biscuits or Thanksgiving pie crusts.

 8. Drape a towel over a KitchenAid to prevent ingredients from splashing everywhere.